 Transcript of Minister K Shanmugam’s speech can be found here.

-NYC will be hosting a series of three conversations in support of this national effort.
+NYC hosted a series of three conversations in support of this national effort.

 Conversations on Women’s Development – Home & Community